-When travel became legal in summer 1990, members of Albania’s small Jewish community—largely protected during World War Two—began actively planning for a long-desired emigration to Israel.
-Some of them had already met with Israeli officials to discuss shuttling Jews out of the country.
+When international travel became legal in summer 1990, members of Albania’s small Jewish community—largely shielded during World War Two—began planning the emigration they had long been dreaming about: a move to Israel.
+Some had already begun quiet discussions with Israeli officials, laying the groundwork for their departure.
 They worked with Israel’s Jewish Agency, which helped get Jews from around the world to Israel.
 The more secretive Israeli Liaison Bureau assisted Jews from communist states.

 [i] See “Secret Operation Whisked Last Jews from Albania to Israel,” by Tom Hundley, Chicago Tribune, April 14, 1991, and “Homecoming of Albanian Jews Completed,” by Bill Hutman, Jerusalem Post, April 12, 1991.